 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Management Approach The impact is on the health and safety of employees and contractors within the business operation.
-The Company adheres to the required health and safety measures prescribed by law, which includes the assignment of a Safety Officer for the Head Office.
+The Company adheres to the required health and safety measures prescribed by law, which includes the assignment of Safety Officer(s).
 For the site operations, both the Engineering/Construction and Property Management teams ensure that the employees and contractors observe the proper safety standards.
 What are the Risk/s Identified?
 Management Approach Even though there are safety measures in place, some employees may opt not to follow the guidelines.
 The Company's Employee Handbook provides for appropriate penalties for non-compliance with the set health and safety guidelines enumerated therein.
 What are the Opportunity/ies Identified?
-Management Approach Having a safe workplace may avoid any untoward incidents.
+Management Approach Having safety guidelines in the workplace may avoid any untoward incidents.
 As an added precaution, part of the benefits provided to employees is a medical plan, which is enjoyed by all employees of the Company.